-In this guide we explain what they are and give examples of each.
+In this guide, we explain what each one is, and give examples of each.

 What Are Primary Energy Sources?

-Primary energy sources are usually either natural or refined resources.
+Primary energy sources are usually natural resources or raw materials found in nature

 What Are Secondary Energy Sources?

 Secondary energy sources usually come from primary energy sources

 This happens via energy conversion or energy transformation, or via the energy being stored